corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 * For the `RedeemTicket` command:

   * The transaction should consume two states.
-  * The issuer of the BoardingTicket should be the space company which created the boarding ticket.
+  * The issuer of the `BoardingTicket` should be the space company that created the boarding ticket.
   * The output BoardingTicket state should have a launching date later then the creation time.